lasercata/KRIS/README.md

 ## Running

-### Run
 In the main directory, run `./KRIS_gui.py` to run the python script.
 Else you can run `./KRIS_gui` for Linux build, or `KRIS_gui.exe` for Windows build.

-### Password
-The default password is **`swiss_knife`**.
-It is used to encrypt the private RSA keys, so you can leave KRIS on your USB key or on an other computer without the risk of having your keys stolen.

-You can (and should) change the password in the Settings part.

 ## Authors